Demian

-Demian: The Story of a Boyhood is a bildungsroman by Hermann Hesse, first published in 1919; a prologue was added in 1960.
-Demian was first published under the pseudonym "Emil Sinclair", the name of the narrator of the story, but Hesse was later revealed to be the author; the tenth edition was the first to bear his name.
+Demian: The Story of a Boyhood is a bildungsroman by Hermann Hesse, published in 1919.
+Demian was first published under the pseudonym "Emil Sinclair," the name of the narrator of the story, but Hesse was later revealed to be the author.
+The tenth edition was the first to bear Hesse's name, and the title was changed to Demian: The Story of Emil Sinclair’s Youth.

 Plot

-Emil Sinclair is a young boy raised in a middle class home, amidst what is described as a Scheinwelt, a composite word meaning "world of illusion," so his entire existence can be summarised as a struggle between two worlds: the show world of illusion (related to the Hindu concept of maya) and the real world, the world of spiritual truth (see Plato's cave and dualism).
+Emil Sinclair is a young boy raised in a middle-class home, amidst what is described as a Scheinwelt, a composite word meaning "world of illusion," so his entire existence can be summarized as a struggle between two worlds: the show world of illusion (related to the Hindu concept of maya) and the real world, the world of spiritual truth (see Plato's cave and dualism).

-The story's turning point occurs when he meets the mysterious youth, Demian.
+The story's turning point occurs when he meets the mysterious youth, Max Demian.
 Demian reinterprets the biblical story of Cain and Abel in a completely new way, viewing Cain as a fearless strong man rather than an evil one.
 This subversion of existing values profoundly shakes Sinclair's worldview and begins his journey of self-discovery.
 Under Demian's influence, Sinclair starts to realize that his world doesn't just have a bright side; there is also a real world.

-In high school, he meets Beatrice and the organist Pistorius.
-The latter inspires Sinclair to determine his own path and create his life, rather than relying on external standards.
+In preparatory school, he meets Beatrice and the organist Pistorius.
+The latter further inspires Sinclair to determine his own path and create his life, rather than relying on external standards.

 As Sinclair enters college, he starts reading the works of Friedrich Nietzsche and is deeply influenced.
-Ultimately, Sinclair awakens into a realization of self, realizing that to truly find his own way, he must abandon all his guides, including Demian.
+Ultimately, Sinclair awakens into a realization of self: that to truly find his own way, he must abandon all his guides, including Demian.